bhbale/baleywalla/_posts/2025-03-17-which-affiliates.markdown

 We had a lot of ideas and insights that we could use to improve the affiliate experience for our users.
 The reality of what we could do though was extremely limiting.
 For example, we carried out a fake door test that highlighted retailers who had free delivery and this increased affiliate clicks by 14%.
 This wasn't feasible because our third-party provider didn't have delivery information available.
 As of now, this data is still not available for us.

-If you need to contribute to business metrics immediately, constraints are important to know so that ideas can scale right away.
+If you need to contribute to business metrics immediately, constraints are important to know because ideas need to scale right away to have impact.
 We've had issues before where we discovered an idea was too difficult to do because our content wasn't structured properly.
-Considering all things, we managed to test a bunch of ideas that were feasible and they contributed to the business right away.
+Considering all things, we managed to test a bunch of ideas that were feasible and they contributed to the business instantly.

 <figure>
     <img src="/uploads/which-affiliates-9.png" alt="blah blah">